-A good rule of thumb is to keep your credit utilization ratio at 30% or lower.
+- A good rule of thumb is to keep your credit utilization ratio at 30% or lower.
 So in the above example, paying down what you owe in order to reduce the 50% rate to 30% will boost your credit score.
-Paying your account before the due date also increases your score.

 4. Settle and close accounts

-6. Ensure your spouse takes the same measures
+6. Encourage your spouse to take the same measures